ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 JavaScript file.
 You can use the `npm run build` command to update this file.

 You DO NOT have to include the update to this file when submitting a Pull Request.
-The file will be automatically updated on the `main` branch if that is required.
+The file will be automatically updated on the `main-v1` branch if that is required.

 [open bug reports]: https://github.com/ericcornelissen/git-tag-annotation-action/labels/bug
 [open an issue with a bug report]: https://github.com/ericcornelissen/git-tag-annotation-action/issues/new?labels=bug
 [open an issue with a feature request]: https://github.com/ericcornelissen/git-tag-annotation-action/issues/new?labels=enhancement
 [rollup.js]: https://rollupjs.org/guide/en/
+[contributing guidelines on `main`]: https://github.com/ericcornelissen/git-tag-annotation-action/blob/main/CONTRIBUTING.md